-After nearly a year of work, we're excited to announce that Jellies is now live in the App Store.
+After nearly a year of work, we're excited to announce that Jellies is now live.
 Jellies began because we noticed our children were increasingly encountering inappropriate video content in apps, even apps meant for kids!
 As parents and people who build apps for a living, we thought we were uniquely positioned to solve this problem and not just for our own children.

 While we started by testing Jellies in our homes and with our friends, our goal was always to make it easy for everyone to access quality kids videos.
 That's now possible.
 You can download Jellies and try it free for 30 days.
 Here's a look at what you'll find in the new Jellies app for parents and kids.

 With Jellies, we aspired to give parents more power over what videos their children watch.
 We created a closed, curated environment that ensures that kids start out in a safe place and then stay in a safe place, instead of wandering across videos they shouldn't view.
 We also removed all advertisements, which often are not age-appropriate or fail to meet parenting standards.
 These decisions created a solid safety foundation for Jellies and the community we hope to use it.
 We didn't stop there, however.